katallaxie/htmx-toasts-element/README.md

 - `error-class` - The class to apply to the toast when it is an error.
 - `info-class` - The class to apply to the toast when it is an info message.
 - `warn-class` - The class to apply to the toast when it is a warning.
-- `templateId`- The id of the `template` element to use to insert in the toast.
+- `template-id`- The id of the `template` element to use to insert in the toast.
-- `stylesheetHref` - The url to the stylesheet for the toasts.
+- `stylesheet-href` - The url to the stylesheet for the toasts.

 ## Installation